-Leo Terrell calls out Gavin Newsom's 'big lie' about recall effort: Dems 'playing race card 24-7'
+California’s Newsom trying to play ‘racial politics’ amid pressure of recall: Leo Terrell

 NEWSOM SUGGESTS RECALL MOTIVES ARE RACIST

-California Democratic Gov. Gavin Newsom suggested a racist motive behind the effort to recall him, saying the authors of the petition fear California is becoming less White under his leadership.
+Newsom has suggested a racist motive behind the effort to recall him, saying the authors of the petition fear California is becoming less White under his leadership.

 "Look at the petition, look at the actual reasons they themselves listed.
 It has to do with immigration.
 The ‘Browning’ of California," Newsom said, using air quotes to emphasize "Browning."